heapwolf/prompt-sync/README.md

 `autocomplete`: A completer function that will be called when user enters TAB to allow for autocomplete.
 It takes a string as an argument an returns an array of strings that are possible matches for completion.
 An empty array is returned if there are no matches.

 `history`: Takes an object that supplies a "history interface", see [prompt-sync-history](http://npm.im/prompt-sync-history) for an example.

+`validate`: A function returning null when validation passes or the error message else, see the prompt object example in test.js

 ## `prompt(ask, value, opts)`